msys2/msys2.github.io/web/docs/environments.md

 system libraries used etc. If you are unsure, go with **UCRT64**.

-The **MSYS** environment contains the unix-like/cygwin based tools, lives under `/usr` and are special in that it is always active.
+The **MSYS** environment contains the unix-like/cygwin based tools, lives under `/usr` and is special in that it is always active.
 All the other environments inherit from the **MSYS** environment and add various things on top of it.

 For example, in the **UCRT64** environment the `$PATH` variable starts with